NESTCollaboration/nest/README.md

 * **mode = 0**: "default" mode.
 It executes Gaussian fits to a histogrammed band in log(S2/S1) or log(S2) for you vs. S1.
-	- If you give it only one argument (being the file path to a testNEST output file) with **verbosity=true**, it will print out S1 vs. log(S2/S1) or S1 vs. log(S2) band information for the given S1,S2,log ranges in analysis.hh .
+	- If you give it only one argument (being the file path to a execNEST output file) with **verbosity=true**, it will print out S1 vs. log(S2/S1) or S1 vs. log(S2) band information for the given S1,S2,log ranges in analysis.hh .
 	- If you give it 2 arguments it'll give you the leakage of ER events below a smooth fit to the Gaussian means of the NR band, so it shows your background discrimination for WIMPs.
-	- If the second argument is NR and first ER raw data (produced first with testNEST) instead of the other way around then it will spit out NR "acceptance" below the centroid.
+	- If the second argument is NR and first ER raw data (produced first with execNEST) instead of the other way around then it will spit out NR "acceptance" below the centroid.

 * **mode = 1**: "FIT" mode.
 It takes 2 arguments and compares the NEST band to real data and